Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 Note that the flag -s will keep the sections and the flag -l the links.

+#### Run the code in test mode

+If you want to run the scripts in `test` mode you should download first only one batch of .xml.bz2 articles (instead of a full dump).
+In our setting we used `enwiki-20211001-pages-articles-multistream27.xml-p68475910p68864378.bz2` (which is around 200MB instead of over 18GB).
+You should process it the same way we describe above for the full dump and store it in `../resources/wikipedia/test-processedWiki/`.

 ### 2. Extract entities/mentions frequency counts and pages

 Having the Wiki dump processed by the WikiExtractor in the `../resources/wikipedia/processedWiki/` folder, the first step is to extract entity and mention statistics (e.g., how many times the mention `London` is pointing to Wikipedia page of the capital of the UK and how many times to `London,_Ontario`).
 Statistics are still divided in the n-folders consituting the output of the WikiExtractor and will be saved in the `../resources/wikipedia/extractedResources/Store-Counts/` folder as json files.
-The script will also store a .json file for each entity, with all its aspects (i.e., sections, see [here](https://madoc.bib.uni-mannheim.de/49596/1/EAL.pdf) to know more about Entity-Aspect Linking) in the `Pages/` folder:
+The script will also store a .json file for each entity, with all its aspects (i.e., sections, see [here](https://madoc.bib.uni-mannheim.de/49596/1/EAL.pdf) to know more about Entity-Aspect Linking) in the `Pages/` folder.
+You should run the script from the main directory as:

 ```
-extract_freq_and_pages.py
+python preprocessing/wikipediaprocessing/extract_freq_and_pages.py
 ```
+Note that if you have set up the `test` mode, a you can run the script using the flag `-t`, which will consider only a sub-part of the corpus.

 Next, you can aggregate all entity and mention counts in single .pickle file and save them in the `extractedResources/` folder by running:
 ```
-aggregate_all_counts.py
+preprocessing/wikipediaprocessing/aggregate_all_counts.py
 ```
+As above, you can run the script in test mode using the flag `-t`, if you have set it up.

 ### 3. Map Wikipedia and Wikidata

 Finally, to align the Wikipedia pages extracted from the dump to Wikidata you can use: